Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations

-\begin{remark} To avoid symbol overcrowding we slightly abuse the notation and use the same symbols, e.g., $\mathbf{B}_{i}$ or $\mathbf{b}_{i,j}$, to denote both the canonical coordinate system in the decomposition space and an actual point in the space; the exact meaning of the symbol is always clear from the context. \end{remark}
+\begin{remark} To simplify the notation we use the same symbols, e.g., $\mathbf{B}_{i}$ or $\mathbf{b}_{i,j}$, to denote both the canonical coordinate system on the decomposition space and an actual point in the space; the exact meaning of the symbol is always clear from the context. \end{remark}

 The idea of using the decomposition space $\mathcal{B}\times \mathcal{C}$ to study the Hamiltonian structure of isomonodromic deformations goes back to the paper by M.~Jimbo, T.~Miwa, Y.~M\^ori, and M.~Sato \cite{JimMiwMorSat:1980:DMIBFPT}.
 Since then it has been used by many other researchers studying isomonodromic deformations, most notably by J.~Harnad, see, e.g., \cite{Har:1994:DIDAMMTLA}.